jgclms/linux-setup/README.md

 # linux-setup
-all the things I look up every time I build a new vm.
+Check list for setting up a new Linux guest.

 ### virtual box guest settings: